lexicHQ/docs/typed_declarations.md

 If you want to know more, please checkout `https://docs.npmjs.com/cli/` on how to install and save modules using node package manager.

-For more on declaration files, please check it out here for further information:
+For more on declaration files, please check it out here:

 [https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html)